Gbemisola23/ebinnaturals/README.md

 * ### Strategy
       EbinNaturals is a B2C type of e-commerce business.
 Due to pressure of life from work and family, people have opted for online shopping.
 EbinNaturals aims to offer flexible online shopping to its customers by availing them to natural readymade homemade recipes that saves them time.

 * ### Colour Scheme
       The colour scheme eventually chosen is one based on a green, black and white.
-      This colour scheme gives off a earthly, warm and clean feeling to the website.
+      This colour scheme gives off a earthly, warm and happy feeling to the website.

 ![Colour Palette image](static/images/ebin_colorpalette.png)